Probate Q&A Series

 Detailed Answer

-Handwritten wills in North Carolina must meet the same execution requirements as typed documents.
-North Carolina does not recognize wholly holographic wills.
-Every will must comply with N.C.
-Gen. Stat. §31-5, which demands a valid signature and two witnesses at the time of signing.
-Without those elements, a handwritten will cannot carry binding sale instructions.
+Handwritten wills in North Carolina do not always have to meet the same execution requirements as typed documents.
+North Carolina recognizes holographic wills if the requirements of N.C.
+Gen. Stat. §31-3.4 are satisfied.
+Attested written wills generally must comply with N.C.
+Gen. Stat. §31-3.3, which requires a valid signature and two competent witnesses.
+Without the required statutory elements, a handwritten will cannot carry binding sale instructions.

 A conditional sale provision instructs your personal representative to sell property if a specific event occurs.
-Under N.C.
-Gen. Stat. §31-36, you can form a binding contract to sell property after death through your will or a separate signed writing.
-The document must clearly describe the property, price, parties, and triggering condition.
-When you file the will in probate court, you or your attorney will present evidence that the condition happened or remains possible.
+A will may direct the disposition or sale of estate property, but N.C.
+Gen. Stat. §31-36 does not generally provide that you can form a binding contract to sell property after death through your will or a separate signed writing.
+When you file the will in probate court, the clerk determines whether the will is valid and whether it may be admitted to probate.

 Key Takeaways

 • Clear Conditions: Use precise triggers and deadlines.
-Courts reject ambiguous or impossible mandates.
+Courts may decline to enforce ambiguous or impossible mandates.

 • Public Policy: Avoid conditions that violate law or encourage illegal acts.
 Courts deem such provisions unenforceable.